lexicalunit/atom-notes/README.md

 - **No Rich Text** - Instead, you get to use [Markdown][md]!
 - **Sync Wherever You Want** - You can save notes locally, in Dropbox, or in Google Drive.

+Other solutions such as [nvALT][nvalt] are stand-alone applications which don't have the same synergy with Atom as Atom Notes provides.

 ## ☁️ Synchronization / Cloud Storage